Advertisement

 A missed period or light bleeding

 A missed period is a common sign of early pregnancy.
-But about one-quarter to one-third of newly pregnant people may have what’s called implantation bleeding, or bleeding that is lighter, shorter and spottier than a regular period.
-About 10 to 14 days after the egg becomes fertilized by the sperm, it embeds itself into the inside lining of the uterus, which may lead to implantation bleeding slightly before or around the time when you typically expect your period to start.
+But about one-quarter to one-third of newly pregnant people may have what’s called implantation bleeding, or bleeding that is lighter, shorter, and spottier than a regular period.
+About 10 to 14 days after the egg becomes fertilized by the sperm, it embeds itself into the inside lining of the uterus.
+This may lead to implantation bleeding slightly before or around the time when you typically expect your period to start.
 Implantation bleeding is usually pinkish or dark brown (almost rust) in color and usually lasts from a few hours to a few days.

 3 / 11